-This button moves the selected objects of your document to the selected layer in the layer list.
-Therefor all participating layers must be visible and editable!
+These buttons move or copy the selected graphic objects of your document to the selected layer (in the layer list).
+Therefore all participating layers must be visible and editable!
 None of the graphic objects should be locked.

 Here you can change the name of the selected layer in the list.
 Press Enter on your keyboard to set the new name.